NEED ANSWERS NOW?

 Open carry is not addressed in New York state law, although a New York Pistol License (NYPL) is required to possess a loaded handgun outside of the home or place of business.

 Concealed carry is only legal with a NYPL.
 The minimum age is 21, with the exception of honorably discharged members of the military, who can be any age.
 The application process may differ depending on the type of license and the issuing county.
 NY doesn’t recognize permits/licenses from any other states and only residents, part-time residents or anyone who is principally employed or has his or her principal place of business can obtain NYPLs.
 The one exception are pistol licenses from New York City, which are valid statewide.
 In addition, a NYPL is not valid in the five counties that make up New York City.
 No handguns can be taken into the city unless New York City has validated your license.
-No training is required to obtain a NYPL, except for residents of Westchester county.
 Some areas are off-limits, including schools and courthouses.
 There are several types of NYPLs available, but the most commonly issued are the concealed carry and possess on premises licenses.
 Both licenses can be endorsed with restrictions such as only to be carried during hunting or traveling to or from target practice.
 In terms of reciprocity, New York does not honor permits from any other states.

 New York has a self-defense law based on the Castle Doctrine.
 In NY, a citizen has the duty to retreat from attackers if he or she feels one can safely do so.